Skip to main content

 The Principle of Prompt Economics

 While AI agents allow for seemingly infinite retries, every prompt carries a marginal cost in latency, financial expense, and system load.
 Development workflows should optimize for high-value interactions rather than brute-force iteration, treating agent capacity as a metered utility.
 This supports E16: The Principle of Marginal Economics.
+It is a direct response to The Principle of Finite Context Window and The Principle of Cognitive Bandwidth Conservation.

 Failure Scenario: A developer uses a "retry loop" strategy, blindly regenerating code dozens of times hoping for a correct result, incurring high API costs and wasting time that could have been spent on a single, well-crafted prompt.